yuandra/2016-04-07-data-acquisition-cleaning/open-refine-07-split.md

 You can access the function by going to the cell that has the multi valued cell and do the edit cell - split multi valued cell operation

-### Exercise

-- split the category column based on its separator !

 ### Records vs Rows

 You will see that Open Refine has split the multi valued cells into multiple rows, however that does not mean that it creates more rows in reality.